xlab/treeprint/README.md

 The utility will yield Unicode-friendly trees.
 The output is predictable and there is no platform-dependent exceptions, so if you have issues with displaying the tree in the console, all platform-related transformations can be done after the tree has been rendered: [an example](https://github.com/xlab/treeprint/issues/2#issuecomment-324944141) for Asian locales.

+See also [this fork](https://github.com/apstndb/treeprint) that introduces options to set custom node symbols before yielding the tree.

 ## Use cases

 ### When you want to render a complex data structure: